dylan-brackett/shopping-planner/README.md

 ## Known Issues
 - Form inputs are not validated for empty strings yet
-- Some components need refactoring for greater clarity
 - Testing is still in the works

 ## Possible Future Features